kuznetsov-radio/gximagecomputing/README.md

    Nthreads - number of processor threads used for computing the images.
 Cannot exceed the number of available processors.
 Default: a system-defined value (typically, the number of available processors).

 6. Define the parameters of the coronal plasma:<br/>
-   coronaparms=DefineCoronaParams(Tbase, nbase, Q0, a, b)<br/>
+   coronaparms=DefineCoronaParams(Tbase, nbase, Q0, a, b [, /analyticalNT])<br/>
    where:<br/>
    Tbase and nbase define the "default" plasma distribution; they are respectively the plasma temperature (in K) and the base plasma density at the bottom of the simulation box (in cm^{-3}).
 These parameters are used to find the plasma parameters in the voxels where the heating model is not applicable, i.e., either the voxel is associated with an open field line, or the heating parameters are beyond the boundaries of the EBTEL table.
 In such voxels, the plasma temperature is set to Tbase, and the plasma density is computed using nbase, Tbase, and the barometric formula.<br/>
    Q0, a, and b define the coronal heating model (which is applied to the closed field lines).
 The heating rate Q at each field line is computed as Q=Q0*(B/B0)^a/(L/L0)^b, where B is the average magnetic field along the line, L is the line half-length, and B0 and L0 are some pre-defined constants (the same as in GX Simulator).<br/>
-   Note: the option /force_isothermal (see above) has no effect for the EUV emission.
+   Note: the option /force_isothermal (see above) has no effect for the EUV emission.<br/>
+   /analyticalNT - if set, then the plasma density and temperature in the voxels associated with closed field lines with the heating parameters (Q, L) beyond the boundaries of the used EBTEL table are computed using approximate analytical formulae for continuosly heated coronal loops.
+If not set, the isothermal barometric formula with the temperature Tbase and the base density nbase is used in such voxels.

 7. Prepare the memory structure for the simulation results:<br/>
    outspace=ReserveOutputSpaceEUV(simbox, response)<br/>